vdelanno/convida/assets/txt-en.md

 ¿When can serological tests read positive?
 Most of people with COVID-19 has positive serological tests 21 days or more after the onset of symptoms.

-What samples are needed for molecular tests?
+¿What samples are needed for molecular tests?
 Molecular tests mainly use the nose and throat (upper and/or lower respiratory) samples.
 Sometimes faecal samples are used.

-What samples are needed for antigen tests?
+¿What samples are needed for antigen tests?
 Rapid antigen tests use nose and throat samples.

-What samples is needed for serologic tests?
+¿What samples is needed for serologic tests?
 Serologic or antibodies tests use blood samples.

 ¿Could serological tests determine if someone can go back to their work?